Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

     TIME: Checks system time and when it reaches 15 minutes prior to your desired restart time it will start sending in game warnings to players chat and broadcast at top of screen, so they have time to log off before world save and server restart.

+	MOD UPDATES: If you use the mod update function than the bot will detect when mod update is available and post information about the MOD to your desired discord channel.

 	If you accidently close your monitor than just run the ASA_The_Island_Start.bat again, If server is running this will not do anything to server it will just restart the discord bot.

 EXTRA FEATURES
     Bot status displays how many players are connected to server vs max player slots available.